tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/date.md

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/record/app/{app_id}" />

 A date field value can be created as part of a record creation.
-Here is an example request body for creating a record with a value for the "Date of employment" field with ID 2, type `SINGLE_DATE` and external ID `date_of_employment` and a value for the "Onboarding week" field with ID 3, type `RANGE_DATE` and external ID `onboarding_week`:
+Here is an example request body for creating a record with a value for the "Date of employment" field with ID 2, type `single_date` and external ID `date_of_employment` and a value for the "Onboarding week" field with ID 3, type `range_date` and external ID `onboarding_week`:

 <Tabs defaultValue="curl">